kobrux/portfolio/network-exposure-scanner/README.md

 # Network Exposure Scanner

-A lightweight, portfolio-friendly scanner that inventories network services on a CIDR range and highlights risky exposures.
+A lightweight scanner that inventories network services on a CIDR range and highlights risky exposures.
 Generates JSON and HTML reports that hiring managers can open without installing special tooling.